How It Works

 After structure, the system looks at the current session.
 Asia, London, and New York do not behave the same way.
 The platform tracks which side is pushing, where important highs and lows are being tested, and whether price is rejecting, absorbing, or accepting at those areas.

-Inside the product, this is summarized in the Tape Dynamics module.
+Inside the product, this is summarized with synthetic pressure and Synthetic Book logic.
 It compares quote pressure with actual EURUSD movement so users can see whether the market is continuing cleanly or running into defense.

 It also uses liquidity-provider positioning data to build a crowd-positioning histogram map.
 That helps us see when the crowd is leaning too heavily one way, which is useful as a contrarian warning near obvious extremes.